silbermoewe/posts-2015/tours.md

 ---en---

-Tee decision for this caravan side was made because we started way to late to make it to *San Sebastián* today and plus it looked rainy all the way down.
+The decision for this caravan side was made because we started way to late to make it to *San Sebastián* today plus it looked rainy all the way down.
 We buy some sausage, vegetables and Pastis and have a nice evening barbecueing.

 ![](IMG_9287)
 ![](IMG_9291)